jesperatstockholmuniversity/RETOMOS/README.md

         -u --url            Extract .onion URLs from Tor classified malware sample reports

 ## Nota bene
 This code is not beautiful.
-Neither is it fine-tuned and efficient.
+Neither is it fine-tuned nor very efficient, but it is a proof-of-concept.

 ## Licence
 RETOMOS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).